THISISDINOSAUR/Anatomy/README.md

 - Creature labeling
 By labeling presets (e.g. 'cute', 'vicious'), could procedurally generate creatures with certain characteristics.
 Not a goal, but could be fun.

-- Web UI
-Top priority after the server.
-A website that uses the server to display the generated creature, and provide an interface to edit the parameters.

 - Racket interface
 It's potentially also worth considering a racket interface to make it easier to iterate on anatomy files.
 This will depend on how easy it is to set the server up in such a way that changes to the anatomy file will be immediately reflected in the web UI.